asarrol/ProjectV/README.md

 # Overview

-This is a standalone Gradle-based version of the Dots/DotView/TouchMe MVC Android UI Demo from [Programming Android, 2nd Edition](http://proquestcombo.safaribooksonline.com/book/programming/android/9781449332921) by Zigurd Mednieks et al., O'Reilly Media, 2012, ISBN-13: 978-1-4493-1664-8.
+This is a standalone Gradle-based version of the Dots/DotView/TouchMe MVC Android UI Demo from chapter 6 of
+[Programming Android, 2nd Edition](http://proquestcombo.safaribooksonline.com/book/programming/android/9781449332921)
+by Zigurd Mednieks et al., O'Reilly Media, 2012, ISBN-13: 978-1-4493-1664-8.

+Please refer to the book chapter for detailed information on this example.

 # Learning Objectives